How StarGuide Calculates 0-100 Scores, Team Ratings & Character Rankings

 Where does StarGuide's character data come from?

 StarGuide is built in two layers.
-The research layer draws on public HSR community analysis, cross-referenced across multiple sources: base kit info, eidolon and light cone mechanical effects, character-specific strategic context, starting meta positioning, relic build recommendations, and official patch notes.
-Sources consulted during research include Prydwen, Game8, KQM, Guoba Certified, community spreadsheets, and official HoYo patch notes.
-The underlying mechanical truth about characters is shared community knowledge, and every write-up on StarGuide is cross-referenced against multiple of these sources.
+The research layer draws on public HSR community analysis, creator testing, community spreadsheets, and official patch notes: base kit info, eidolon and light cone mechanical effects, character-specific strategic context, starting score placement, relic build recommendations, and official patch context.
+The underlying mechanical truth about characters is shared community knowledge, and every write-up on StarGuide is cross-referenced against multiple independent references.

 On top of this research foundation, StarGuide calibrates, authors, and builds: teammate synergy grades (the S/A/B decisions between every DPS and their candidate teammates), composition archetypes (which teams count as canonical prebuilts), every numeric point value (eidolon and LC score bonuses calibrated to the scoring scale), team generator and fit-gated realization formulas, relic grading math and threshold calibration, every personalization algorithm on the site, and curated multi-character team investment paths.
 The research layer is shared community knowledge; the calibration and algorithmic layer is what makes StarGuide's numbers its own.
 If you ever find something on StarGuide that reads like a copy-paste from another site, use the feedback button (visible in the corner of every page) and it will be fixed.
 No exceptions.